The 3 Best Migraine Glasses of 2026: Scientifically Tested!

 Theraspecs are technically FL-41 lens blue blockers.
 They don’t leave quite enough green to be in the realm of “green light therapy” but that’s not to say that this discounts them as “migraine glasses.”
 They do provide relief.

-I only include the Theraspecs in this review to illustrate the changes in the migraine glasses market; and how, as we continue to discover the benefits of green light exposure, we will move beyond just blue-blocking glasses.
+I only include Theraspecs in this review to illustrate the changes in the migraine glasses market; and how, as we continue to discover the benefits of green light exposure, we will move beyond just blue-blocking glasses.

 Filtered Light